Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: The CMRH method for shifted linear systems

 where $\kappa(L_{m + 1}) = ||L_{m+1}||_2||L^{\dag}_{m+1}||_2$ is the condition number of $L_{m + 1}$. \end{theorem}

-Similarly to other Krylov methods, a tightly clustered spectrum around a single point away from the origin can lead to fast convergence of CMRH, whereas widely spread eigenvalues and/or clusters close to zero are often bad.
-However, Duintjer Tebbens and Meurant have proved in~\cite{JDTGM} that any non-increasing residual norm history is possible for the CMRH method with any nonzero eigenvalues of the system matrix.
+Duintjer Tebbens and Meurant have proved that any non-increasing residual norm history is possible for the CMRH method with any set of nonzero eigenvalues of the system matrix~\cite{JDTGM}.
 Therefore, the distribution of the eigenvalues alone may not play any role in the convergence.
-To date, much fewer results are available on the convergence of the CMRH($m$) method.
+However, similarly to other Krylov methods, for many problems and applications a tightly clustered spectrum around a single point away from the origin is favourable to achieve fast convergence, whereas widely spread eigenvalues and/or clusters close to zero are often bad.
+Being based on long-term vector recurrences, like GMRES also CMRH may need to be restarted to control the growing costs of the Hessenberg procedure.
+To date, much fewer results are available on the convergence of the restarted CMRH algorithm (referred to as CMRH($m$)).